middlebury/middmedia/README.txt

 Current Version Notes
 ---------------------
-This update adds support for server-side transcoding from uploads made via the SOAP API.
+This update fixes some errors in the soap web-service execution

 Downloads